nimbleapproach/argo-demo/ingress/README.md

 Controllers, also apparently, by default, can find Ingress entries on other namespaces, so we simply add an ingress definition in the argocd namespace
 - The ingress definition is found in the argo-ingress.yaml file in this directory
 - Add the definition with `kubectl apply -f argo-ingress.yaml --namespace argocd`
-- Alternatively you can use argo-ingress-tls.yaml which will add a certificate and allow the SSL webhooks to work properly from GitHub (i.e. Without disabling the SSL check)
+- Alternatively you can use argo-ingress-tls.yaml which will add a certificate and allow the SSL webhooks to work properly from GitHub (i.e. Without disabling the SSL check) N.B.
+You'll need to do the steps in the Certificate section below before trying this.
 - That in most cases would be it, we should be able to access argo at *https://ci.nimbleapproach.com*

 If however you had changed the rootPath i.e. so that you would access the Argo homepage on *https://ci.nimbleapproach.com/argo* for example then you would get a 404 error.
 Because we have altered Argo's root path, Argo must be configured accordingly, to do that: